 - Lake trout cruise the shoreline and shallow waters until early June in most northern lakes.

-Using the high-tech equipment, you can actually see the trout on the graph rising up to meet the spoon.
+Using the high-tech equipment, you can see the trout on the graph rising to meet the spoon.

 Whatever your form of attracting lake trout, you can rejoice that no better time than the present exists.